My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

-A common critique of atheists is that they are fundamentally closed minded.
-Theists may be closed minded in that they are not open to the possibility that perhaps there simply isn’t a god, but atheists are just as bad if not worse because they are closed to the possibility that there is.
+A standard critique of atheists is that they are fundamentally closed-minded.
+Theists may be closed-minded in that they are not open to the possibility that perhaps there simply isn’t a god, but atheists are just as bad if not worse because they are closed to the possibility that there is.

-Atheists simply claim that there isn’t enough evidence to establish the exist of a deity, while the typical Christian claims they are in a personal relationship with one.
-Many even believe that those that don’t partake in the same religion as them will burn in hellfire for an eternity.
+Atheists simply claim that there isn’t enough evidence to establish the existence of a deity, while the typical Christian claims they are in a personal relationship with one.
+Many even believe that those that don’t share this view will burn in hellfire for an eternity.

 The certain atheist has cut out one possibility - that god created the universe.
 The monotheist has cut out every single possibility except that their god has created the universe.

 It seems that even a gnostic atheist – that is, an atheist that claims certainty – is more open than the typical theist.

 If we don’t believe in god, where do we get our morals from?

 It’s strange how common a question this is.
 I have heard conservative commentators confidently claim that if it weren’t for their faith, they would be happy getting into all sorts of mischief.